AdityaLab/pinnsformer/README.md

 The type of equation can be selected from ```{burger, convection, 1d_reaction, reaction_diffusion, helmholtz}```

-We also provide the demo notebooks.
+We also provide demo notebooks for convection, 1d_reaction, and 1d_wave PDEs.

 To visualize the loss landscape, run the above command to train and save the model first, then run the script: